Star Wars: The High Republic

-Star Wars: The High Republic is a multimedia project consisting of various stories from the Star Wars franchise set during the "High Republic" era, which spans 350 to 50 years before the Skywalker Saga and is set hundreds of years after the fall of the "Old Republic".
+Star Wars: The High Republic is a multimedia project consisting of various stories from the Star Wars franchise set during the "High Republic" era, which spans approx. 500 to 100 years before the Skywalker Saga and is set hundreds of years after the fall of the "Old Republic".
 The initiating event of the sub-franchise is "The Great Disaster" involving the antagonistic "space Vikings" known as the Nihil and the subsequent intervention of the Jedi.

-The series is divided into three phases.
-The first, Light of the Jedi, ran from 2021 to 2022; the second phase, Quest of the Jedi, started in 2022; and the third phase, Trials of the Jedi, will start at a later date.
+The series' novel series is divided into three phases.
+The first, Light of the Jedi, ran from January 2021 to February 2022.
+The second phase, Quest of the Jedi, started in October 2022.
+The third phase, Trials of the Jedi, began in November 2023 with the release of George Mann's novel The Eye of Darkness.
+The series' television series includes Young Jedi Adventures (2023–present) and The Acolyte (2024).